 - The Global Tree Assessment aims to assess the conservation status of every known tree species.

 Marine species – The marine realm is still poorly covered in The IUCN Red List, comprising less than 15% of the species assessed.
 IUCN has identified priority taxonomic groups of marine fish, invertebrates, plants (mangroves and seagrasses) and macro-algae (seaweeds).
 If these priority groups can be assessed, the number of marine species on the IUCN Red List will be increased more than six-fold.
-For further details about the Global Marine Species Assessment, see the IUCN Marine Conservation Committee and Global Marine Species Assessment websites.
+For further details about the Global Marine Species Assessment, see the Global Marine Species Assessment website.

-Reptiles – With the severe degradation of land across the globe exacerbated by the impacts of global climate change, arid and semi-arid systems are expanding.
-At present, arid ecosystems are very poorly covered by the species groups assessed so far and are also increasingly becoming degraded in most parts of the world.
-A complete assessment of all the world's 11,000+ reptile species is helping to fill this gap; this is also helping to complete the assessment of all terrestrial vertebrates.
-The reptile assessment is being initiated through a series of regional projects and good progress is being made with over 9,100 species now assessed.
+Reptiles – With the severe degradation of land across the globe, exacerbated by the impacts of global climate change, arid and semi-arid systems are expanding.
+At present, arid ecosystems are poorly covered by the species groups assessed so far and are also increasingly becoming degraded in most parts of the world.
+In 2022, the first comprehensive assessment of all reptile species was completed, which has helped towards filling this gap.
+Completion of the global reptile asessments means the IUCN Red List now includes assessments for all terrestrial vertebrates.
+Work is now underway to reassess this group, with the aim of calculating a Red List Index for reptiles.

 As more species are included on the Red List and the biases in the data are reduced, The IUCN Red List will provide a more solid basis for conducting global and regional analyses.
 In addition, these data will provide the basis for the indicators needed to measure progress towards the achievement of the Convention on Biological Diversity (CBD) 2020 Aichi Biodiversity Targets and beyond, as well as the United Nations Sustainable Development Goals (SDGs), particularly Goal 15.